exelix11/nx-stream/README.md

 ## Build instructions

+Follow the reference in the [github actions workflow](https://github.com/exelix11/osu-stream-nx/blob/master/.github/workflows/build.yml) (or have github build it for you).

 1) Setup the devkita64 toolchain and the [mono-nx sdk](https://github.com/exelix11/mono-nx#building)
 2) In your local clone of the mono-nx repo run `source env.sh`
 3) Build the interpreter fork in this repo